Ashwin-Nikam/SmartCar-API/README.md

 If you see the word **Localhost** in the browser you have the server up and running.

 ## Making requests to the API
 Now you can make the following requests to the API and check the responses.
+Execute the following commands in the terminal.
 ```
 $ curl http://127.0.0.1:8000/vehicles/1234
 $ curl http://127.0.0.1:8000/vehicles/1234/doors